Harshitha-Rachapalle/Selenium-Java/4.TestNG/InterviewQuestions.md

 We also excluded unstable tests during high-priority releases so the pipeline wouldn't block.

 This gave us flexibility, saved execution time, and improved CI reliability.

+### 21.Explain regex at package level

+TestNG supports executing test cases at the package level using the <packages> tag.

+We can also use regex patterns with the <class> tag to run only selected classes inside a package, such as classes ending with Test or starting with Login.

+This is extremely useful in large frameworks because we don’t have to manually maintain long lists of test classes.

+In my project, we used package-level execution and regex to run UI modules, API modules, and smoke suites efficiently in CI pipelines.